Inline Text Signatures

 3. Use inline emphasis — wrap the marker in backticks or asterisks.

-There is intentionally no --force-overwrite-markers escape hatch in v0.10.0.
+There is intentionally no --force-overwrite-markers escape hatch.
 Its semantics under the first-marker-splits-content parser are ambiguous — easier to fix the input file than to ship a footgun.

 Caps and rejected inputs